saezlab/EDN_phospho/Analysis/README.md

 + First we load our generated background network and data inputs from the previous pre-processing steps.
 + We then load some of the functions used for the time-point PHONEMeS analysis and which are stored in the `/Public` directory.
-+ We specify the names of our conditions as we have them on the `GMM` and `GMM.all` generated objects and in this case, for each condition where we have one time-point.
++ We specify the names of our conditions as we have them on the `GMM` and `GMM.all` generated objects ('tp_2min', 'tp_10min', etc.).
-+ We run the `PHONEMeS_dt` analysis 100 times where for each iteration we downsample the data.
++ We run the `PHONEMeS_dt` analysis 100 times where for each iteration we downsample the data with replacement.
+Like this we retain 61-65% of all measurements across each run.
 In this case, the analysis is performed by generating an ILP problem which is then read and optimized by the `cplex` solver.
 All the functions used to generate the problem, optimize it and retrieve the results are called from the `/Public` directory.
-+ The 100 time-specific models are generated, combined and saved as a list
++ The 100 time-resolved models are generated, combined and saved as a list
++ The scripts have to be executed once per cell-line and with the corresponding edition of the file names inside the script.

 ## Generating and storing the analysis results